CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

 ### Task 6: Build Automation with GitHub Registry

-Now that we have Docker images working locally, we can build automation in GitHub for updating and republishing our Docker images when the code changes.
-In this task, we will create a workflow file using the GitHub interface and its GitHub Actions workflow editor.
+In this exercise, you will build automation in GitHub for updating and republishing our Docker images when the code changes.
+You will create a workflow file using the GitHub interface and its GitHub Actions workflow editor.
 This will get you familiar with how to create and edit an action through the GitHub website.

 1. In your GitHub lab files repository, select the **Settings** tab from the lab files repository.